From Rudd to Gillard, post-Howard Labor never really recovered from Howard's Tampa wedge

 Perhaps we can call the 2012 Angus Houston 3-person Expert Committee a stunt to achieve a "desired outcome", but even so, we could have expected a Labor Committee.
 Regrettably, we have to regard the Panel, comprising of former Air Chief Marshall Angus Houston, refugee trauma consultant Paris Aristotle and former Liberal staffer and Conservative Think Tank founder Michael L'Estrange as a trio more likely to support a conservative Liberal political outlook.
 For us it was a massive Labor Party Fail.

-Immediately below this introductory paragraph, some linked documents and web pages are listed.
+Immediately below this introductory paragraph some stored documents are listed.
 They relate to the activities of the Houston Panel, and to the Gillard government's initiative of sending asylum seekers to other countries for detention and processing.
-The selected links posted below that section add more relevant information.
+Our media releases are posted below that section.

 Below these documentation and links sections are some 2012 photos received from Nauru.
 They were taken by asylum seekers during the first protest action organised by detained asylum seekers who had arrived in Australia to seek validation of their refugee claims - only to find themselves sent to the remote island nation of Nauru.